The Mark of Zorro chapter 35 The clash of blades again

 And he knew, too, that such anger is spent quickly unless a fortunate thrust makes the possessor of it victor almost at once.
 And so he retreated step by step, guarding well, parrying vicious strokes, alert for an unexpected move.

-The and his host were sitting in their corner, but bending forward and watching the combat.
+The governor and his host were sitting in their corner, but bending forward and watching the combat.

 “Run him through, Ramón, and I reinstate and promote you!” his excellency cried.